naavis/haloray/index.md

 HaloRay simulates the reflection and refraction of sun light inside hexagonal ice crystals present in high altitude clouds in the atmosphere.
-These ice crystals produce various optical phenomena in the sky, including bright spots, circles and arcs.
+These ice crystals produce various optical phenomena in the sky, including spots, circles and arcs.
 These are all called ice crystal halos.

 ![Screenshot of HaloRay](images/screenshot.png)